dajocarter/dajo11ty/src/blog/getting-started-with-eleventy.md

 )
 ```

 The final thing to do is update my index file to list all of my blog posts.
+Around the unordered list you can check for `collections.blog` and loop through that to generate list items for each post.

 ```html
 {% if collections.blog %}